-Within the DRET structure the complexity of change is still present, and what I like is a slight reframe to opportunities, risk, and using an ecosystem concept to determine what is working to amplify and not working to dampen.
+Within the DRET structure, the complexity of Change is still present.
+I like a slight reframe to opportunities, risk, and using an ecosystem concept to determine what is working to amplify and not work to dampen.

-I went back to the senior management team and shared the VUCA to DRET idea, and they showed interest.
+I returned to the senior management team and shared the VUCA to DRET idea, and they showed interest.
 Walking through the concepts:

-- We identified and searched (using interviews and feedback from customers) what opportunities were present for the organization.
+- We identified and searched (using interviews and customer feedback) what opportunities were present for the organization.

 - From the opportunities, we estimated the risk-reward for each one.
-We spent most of our time discovering that the organization is OK with risk, and has a strong history of taking risks.
-This helped us to create some safe-to-fail experiments to understand better what about our risk projections may or may not make sense.
+We spent most of our time discovering that the organization is OK with risk and has a strong history of taking risks.
+This helped us create some safe-to-fail experiments to understand our risk projections better or may not make sense.

-- While testing the risks we monitored through observation and daily feedback, what was happening in the marketplace and the feedback the organization was getting from customers.
-This ecosystem feedback began to change or morph the opportunities, and change the risk thinking.
-This morphing was exciting for the team because they were able to listen and determine what was working and not working in a shorter feedback time.
+- While testing the risks, we monitored what was happening in the marketplace and the feedback the organization received from customers through observation and daily feedback.
+This ecosystem feedback began to change or morph the opportunities and change the risk thinking.
+This morphing was exciting for the team because they could listen and determine what was working and not working in a shorter feedback time.

-- Knowing that much of our data was coming from a structured method, we decided the unstructured data would come from short conversation that we called “temperature reads.”
-The management team directly brought up in informal discussions the changes and asked what the employees thought and for feedback from customers.
-In the weekly senior management meetings, they discussed the responses and continued to mix the structure and unstructured data in a way to understand changes to make.
+- Knowing that much of our data came from a structured method, we decided the unstructured data would come from a short conversation called “temperature reads.”
+In informal discussions, the management team directly brought up the changes and asked what the employees thought and for customer feedback.
+In the weekly senior management meetings, they discussed the responses and continued to mix the structure and unstructured data to understand changes.

-The process above isn’t easy or precise, that is point.
-However workplace complexity is here to stay, and your reaction will cause the company, team or person to break and not recover … or develop antifragility and bend then come back stronger and smarter.
+The process above isn’t easy or precise; that is the point.
+However, workplace complexity is here to stay.
+Your reaction will cause the company, team, or person to break and not recover, develop antifragility, bend, and come back stronger and wiser.